marmakoide/miniball/README.rst

 	>>> S = numpy.random.randn(100, 2)
 	>>> C, r2 = miniball.get_bounding_ball(S)

+The center of the bounding ball is C, its radius is the square root of r2.
 And that's it ! miniball does only one thing with one function.

 Implementation notes
 ====================